School Food Education

 Nutrition educators work in 16 schools throughout Philadelphia and consistently introduce children to locally grown, fresh and nutritious food options.
 Through our signature after-school activities — which include fruit stands, project clubs, cooking clubs, and garden clubs — students of all ages develop advanced skills and lead the charge of promoting a positive and healthy school culture.
 In addition to working with children, nutrition educators offer caregiver engagement events for parents and families during the school day as well as during out of school time hours.

-AUNI’s School Food Education programs are offered in partnership with the School District of Philadelphia's Eat Right Now program with funding from the Pennsylvania SNAP-Ed program.
+AUNI’s School Food Education programs are offered in partnership with the School District of Philadelphia's Eat Right Philly program with funding from the Pennsylvania SNAP-Ed program.
 Our program builds upon USDA SNAP-Ed resources such as MyPlate, the Dietary Guidelines for Americans, and Physical Activity Guidelines.

 School partners 2018-2019 include: